heitzmann/gdstk/docs/gettingstarted.rst

 We create a :class:`gdstk.Cell` with name "FIRST" (cells are identified by name, therefore cell names must be unique within a library) and add a :func:`gdstk.rectangle` to it.

-Finally, the whole library is saved in a file called "first.gds" in the current directory.
+Finally, the whole library is saved in a GDSII file called "first.gds" and an OASIS file "first.oas" in the current directory.
-The GDSII file can be opened in a number of viewers and editors, such as `KLayout <https://klayout.de/>`_.
+The GDSII or OASIS files can be opened in a number of viewers and editors, such as `KLayout <https://klayout.de/>`_.

 ********